 No problem.
-Our adoption handbook is all about connecting communities.
+Our handbook for volunteering in partnership is all about connecting communities.
 Download our handbook to find everything you need to know about how your group can get involved.

 Share it with other members of your group and if it sparks some amazing ideas – we’d love to hear them!